Diagnostic Imaging: Beam Me Up Dr. McCoy

 First of all, imaging has risks.
 Many tests involve exposure to small amounts of radiation or radioactive material.
 While the odds that this could cause harm are low, they still exist, says Eversman.

 The other problem is that screening can detect abnormalities that don't actually need any treatment.
 But once the doctor sees them, further tests must be ordered to make sure that these abnormalities are harmless.
 So people may need a number of tests or even surgery -- and suffer a lot of anxiety - only to discover that they didn't need treatment!

 "There are a lot of nonspecific abnormalities," says Hillman.
 "For instance, an enormous number of people have nodules in their chests.
 But only a fraction of them actually turn out to be cancer."
 Universal screening could lead to a lot of unnecessary and risky tests and procedures.

 Even in apparently healthy people who really do have a disease, screening may not always help.

 "Catching the disease early and stopping it would be great," says Hillman.
 "But lots of times, that doesn't happen.
 You find the disease earlier, you treat it earlier, but the outcome is the same and the person dies anyway."
 Early detection helps many people, of course.
 But it doesn't always make a difference.
 For those who aren't helped, it leads to tests, treatments, and intense distress much earlier than someone who wasn't screened.

 As for now, no one recommends routine high-tech screening for everyone.

-since there's no proof that it saves lives or even improves them."
+"The American College of Radiology does not endorse whole body screening of healthy people," says Eversman.
+"It probably shouldn't be done, since there's no proof that it saves lives or even improves them."